-- chooses a target market - differentiates itself from its competitors - acknowledges specific requirements for target segmentation, such as demographics - establishes clear goals - monitors and analyzes metrics to measure success - uses measurement data to make adjustments along the way

-Describe a marketing tool you or someone in your agency created that was more successful than anticipated.
+- chooses a target market - differentiates itself from its competitors - acknowledges specific requirements for target segmentation, such as demographics - establishes clear goals - monitors and analyzes metrics to measure success - uses measurement data to make adjustments along the way that was more successful than anticipated.
 Explain what made the tool so effective.

+Directions: Describe a marketing tool you or someone in your agency created that was more successful than anticipated Explain what made